TouK/nussknacker/demo/docker/README.md

 Running
 =======
 * Env variable NUSSKNACKER_VERSION has to point to docker tag with model.
-You can set it in .env file.
+You can set it in .env file
-* You can change each components version like kafka / flink / etc.. by setting corresponding env at .env file.
+* You can change each components version like kafka / flink / etc.. by setting corresponding env at .env file
 * Full env: `docker-compose -f docker-compose.yml -f docker-compose-env.yml up -d` // Full env tests
-* App env: `docker-compose -f docker-compose.yml up -d` // Only for launch app at standalone mode
+* App env: `docker-compose -f docker-compose.yml up -d` // Only launch standalone application
 * Dependencies envs: `docker-compose -f docker-compose-env.yml up -d` // Envs for dev integration tests